brantr/brantr.github.io/_posts/blog/2017-07-26-hyades-service-requests.md

 	- Follow the prompt to log on using your CruzID and Gold Password.
 	- Under Keyword/Category type "Astrophysics Cluster Support".
 	- Enter a Title and a Description of the issue, including any relevant information that might help resolve the issue.
+	- The requested "Service" is "Research IT Support".
+The corresponding "System/Application" is the "Astrophysics Cluster".

 * *For external collaborators without a CruzID*:
 	- Please click on "Guest" on the right side of the page.